madzera/happytree/README.md

 ### When to use?

-When the project into which this API was imported has a Java data model structure which logically represents a tree but its objects are only linearly referenced to each other, this API has precisely this purpose of transforming this linear structure into a physical tree structure.
+When the project into which this API was imported has a Java data model structure that logically represents a tree but its objects are only linearly referenced to each other, this API has precisely this purpose of transforming this linear structure into a physical tree structure.
 This process is known as the **API Transformation Process**, and it is one of the main core